kevinz/resume/resume.md

 *   **Ericsson** (GuangZhou, China)

     Senior system engineer, October 2010 - Present

-    -   Designed and implemented a high performance load balancer,based on Linux core network stack, in charge of 90% design and coding of kernel work.
+    -   Designed and implemented a high performance load balancer for commercial product replacement, based on Linux core network stack,in charge of 90% design and coding of kernel work.
+    -   Add forwarding based on mac address feature to LVS,for internal use and test only.
     -   10Gb network performance tuning and test.
     -   Engaged in mobile advertisement platform development for global use,like admob or imob, based on java solution,my responsibility is performance optimization and non functional issue solving.